Rose City Rockets Paddling Club

 Rose City Rockets

-Rose City Rockets is a new all-cancer thrivers dragon boat team in Portland, Oregon.
+Rose City Rockets is an all-cancer thrivers dragon boat team in Portland, Oregon.

 We paddle three times a week on the Williamette River in downtown Portland.
 We are recruiting men and women.
 No experience required – we provide the paddles, life vests, and experienced coaches.